Hi there, I’m Emily! 🙋🏼♀️ For those who are new, here’s a quick catch-up:

 There are many reasons why I like it here, but at the top of the list is the pace of life.
 Now, my day-to-day wasn’t super chaotic by any means prior to arriving — but there’s just something about the siesta culture, the constant días festivos (bank holidays), and the fact that everything is closed for six weeks in late summer that really wrings out every last chaotic New Yorker drop I still have within me.
 Here, quality of life is taken seriously, though it seems more inherent than intentional.
 Community bonds are strong, the (often) perfect weather is taken advantage of, and plans are never made too far in advance.
 Eating/drinking is a religion and work/life balance is a misnomer.

 Importantly, Valencia isn’t the type of city where only the young or wealthy thrive.
 In fact, to me what stands out most is that it’s a playground for all ages, especially older folks.
 If you walk around my neighborhood at midnight, you’ll see tables full of families spanning an 80-year gap — grandparents slowly sipping a glass of Grenache with toddlers fast asleep in strollers beside them.
 The rest of the adults are chatting away, content to linger.
 Sobremesa, it’s called — relaxing and conversing over the dinner table long after the last bite has been had.
-Yes, they literally have a name for it (and I imagine that blitzing the waiter for the check because you double-booked yourself with other plans is a punishable offense under official Spanish law).
+Yes, they literally have a name for it, and — not a lot of people know this — but impatiently asking the waiter to hurry up with the check is actually a punishable offense under official Spanish law.

-The consequence of this late night culture, of course, is that mornings are slow.
-I use the word “consequence” lightly here as this might be the city's best feature: as a manic early riser, I adore wandering through the old town with only a few delivery trucks accompanying me.
+The consequence of Spain’s late night culture, of course, is that mornings are slow.
+I use the word “consequence” lightly here as this might be my favorite feature: as a manic early riser, I adore wandering through the old town with only a few delivery trucks accompanying me.
 Still, I always manage to find at least one open corner café by simply following the sound of clanging espresso machines or the scent of freshly baked pastries.
 On my healthier mornings, I join the masses of joggers, bikers and zumba-ers that ascend upon El Jardín del Turia, the narrow, yet massive park that cuts through the entire city.
-It’s one of my favorite places to simply exist, maybe second only to the row of beach shacks along Playa de la Patacona that serve cold cocktails and tasty tapas all summer long.
+It’s one of my favorite places to simply exist, maybe second only to the row of beach shacks along Playa de la Patacona that serve cold cocktails all summer long.

 Needless to say, I couldn’t be happier to be back in the land of paella and the juiciest oranges on earth.
-Thanks to both the palpable sense of culture (we should all be taking afternoon naps, guys) and several intangibles (you can just *feel* that Spain is in the wrong time zone), my daily routine here is unmatched by anywhere else in the world.
-The funny thing is, I haven’t even spent that much time here yet, as just 2.5 months in Valencia last summer was enough to hook me (as evidenced by this love letter, something that I always intended to write when I left last September).
+Thanks to both the palpable sense of culture (we should all be hitting pause on the work day for a long afternoon lunch) and several other intangibles (you can just *feel* that Spain is in the wrong time zone), my daily routine here is unmatched by anywhere else in the world.
+The funny thing is, I haven’t even spent that much time here yet, as just three months in Valencia last summer was enough to hook me (as evidenced by this love letter, something that I always intended to write when I left last September).
 So my fingers are crossed that my rose-colored first impressions of this city hold true as I take my second lap around — fortunately, this time I know that there’s no need for hasty decisions, and I’m already taking things at a much slower pace.

 Recommended related posts: